SoftwareAG/webmethods_io_int_cicd/README.md

+⚠️ **WARNING:** Repository moved to IBM public Github: https://github.com/IBM/webmethods-io-int-cicd.
+This repository is no longer maintained and will be archived and closed on **10.02.2025**.
+The IBM repository was set up with the commits until January, 28th 2025 from this repository.

 # DevOps for webMethods.IO Integration

     This article shows how to design and setup an automated CI/CD process and framework for webMethods.io